-The True Colors Fund is working to end homelessness among lesbian, gay, bisexual, transgender, queer, and questioning youth, creating a world in which all young people can be their true selves.
+- The True Colors United, (212) 461-4401: The True Colors Fund is working to end homelessness among lesbian, gay, bisexual, transgender, queer, and questioning youth, creating a world in which all young people can be their true selves.
 True Colors United runs a database of service providers.

-Addresses individuals coping with non-suicidal self-injury, including locally-based information, support and therapy referrals.
+- Self Abuse Finally Ends (S.A.F.E): This org addresses individuals coping with non-suicidal self-injury, including locally-based information, support and therapy referrals.